How flexible work arrangements can address recruiting challenges

 That said, there’s a limit to how much and how often an organization can discount compensation for flexibility.
 Job candidates with in-demand skills and experience know they don’t have to compromise on compensation.
 In these cases, the organization can use flexibility as a dealmaker when competing with not-so-flexible opportunities.

 When security certification and clearance company Corsec Security needed to augment its workforce, it encountered a very tight talent market within the industry, both nationally and locally.

 By creating a flex workforce plan, the company was able to bring in talent that was previously out of reach.
 “Now, we never encounter resource gaps and can bring on multiple projects at a time to satisfy client demand, which then goes directly to our bottom line,” says Corsec Chief Administrative Officer Chandra James.

-Using flex workers may seem like a good strategy, but it’s a significant change, even for a small business.
-Before you start, consider consulting with legal and tax professionals about state and federal laws governing flex and temp workers.
+Using alternative work arrangements can be a good strategy, but it’s a significant change, whether you own a small or large business.
+Before you start, consider consulting with legal and tax professionals about state and federal laws that can affect flex and temp workers.

-While flexible work options can provide a range of potential benefits, remember that your recruiting headaches will never disappear entirely.
-But they might lessen if you’re willing to make the initial investment to consider flexible workplace options.
+And while flexible options can provide a range of potential benefits, remember that your recruiting headaches will never disappear entirely.
+But they might lessen if you’re willing to make the initial investment to consider less traditional workplace options.

 These days, flexible work arrangements are an important piece of the recruiting puzzle.
 But there are many other pieces to consider as well.
 Get help assembling a comprehensive hiring strategy by signing up for Monster Hiring Solutions’ expert recruiting advice and latest hiring trend information.